samrocketman/Spacefarer/README.md

 - Outfits are not plunderable but cargo on a ship can still be plundered.
 This is a limitation in what can be accomplished in plugins.
 We accept this as a limitation and have no plans to change it.
+- Because Jump Drives are not plunderable there's critical story elements inaccessible.
+We're working on addressing this issue.

 [ES]: https://github.com/endless-sky/endless-sky
 [the-wanderer]: https://www.youtube.com/watch?v=FCW0HviPEEY